Skip to content

 • ❌ Performance benchmarks at scale (10M+ memories)

-• ❌ Encrypted-cluster embedding backfill (workaround: don’t enable encryption + replication together until v0.6)
+• ❌ Encrypted-cluster embedding backfill on followers (engine method encrypt_embedding is pub(crate); workaround: don’t enable encryption + replication together)

 • ❌ Reference deployments outside the maintainer’s homelab